londogard/londogard/blog/2022-03-13-timeseries-pt-3/index.md

 <a href="https://colab.research.google.com/github/londogard/londogard/blob/master/blog/2022-03-11-timeseries-pt-3/index.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

+In this post/Jupyter Notebook we'll forecast Cryptocurrency prices using Deep Learning (PyTorch, TF/Keras & darts) and we'll use both both simpler networks and more complex ones like NBEATs.
 <!--truncate-->

 ⚠️Please be aware that **this blog is much easier and nicer to read directly in `Colab` 👆 or through [GitHub](https://github.com/londogard/londogard/blob/master/blog/2022-03-11-timeseries-pt-1/index.ipynb)**!